marian-code/wikipedia-music-tags/README.md

 ### Installing

-There´s no installing yet but the module can be packaged with cx_Freeze although it is still moderately buggy.
+There´s no installing yet but the module can be packaged with cx_Freeze although it is still considerably buggy.
 So to get it just:

 ```
 git clone <repo address>
 ```
-If you don´t want to package the module, skpi to the next section
+If you don´t want to package the module, skip to the next section

 You can package the script with cx_Freeze but in this stage it is still kind of buggy.
 If you decide to do so, before the first run of the respective setup script uncomment the line:
 ```